cockroachdb/docs/v23.1/cockroachdb-feature-availability.md

 Changefeeds can deliver messages to a [Google Cloud Pub/Sub sink](changefeed-sinks.html#google-cloud-pub-sub), which is integrated with Google Cloud Platform.

-### Webhook sink for changefeeds

-Use a [webhook sink](changefeed-sinks.html#webhook-sink) to deliver changefeed messages to an arbitrary HTTP endpoint.

 ### Multiple active portals

 The multiple active portals feature of the Postgres wire protocol (pgwire) is available, with limitations.
 For more information, see [Multiple active portals](postgresql-compatibility.html#multiple-active-portals).